 To create a repository in Oracle Cloud Infrastructure Registry:

 - In the Console, open the navigation menu.
-Under Solutions, Platform and Edge, go to Developer Services and click Registry.
+Under Solutions and Platform, go to Developer Services and click Registry.

 - Choose the region in which to create the repository.